hpcleuven/VscDocumentation/source/globus/sharing.rst

 There are two ways to create a guest collection:

 - In the file manager, click on the checkbox next to the folder you want to share, and click on 'share'.
-- On the right, click on the tab 'collections', search for your collection and click on it, and click on 'create a guest collection' under the subtab 'Collections'.
+- On the left, click on the tab 'collections', search for your collection and click on it, and click on 'create a guest collection' under the subtab 'Collections'.

 With both methods, you will arrive at the page 'Create New Guest Collection'.